Pacific Southwest Region Viewing Area

 At the Center, there are two popular adjoining trails where visitors can create their own journey.
 The Alpine Petal Path is a 3.5-mile long asphalt path that wanders along the north shore of Big Bear Lake.
 It is an easy path accessible for hikers, skaters, joggers, strollers, and wheelchairs.
 A list of plants observed along the Alpine Petal Path is available at the Center.
 The Cougar Crest Trail is a 4 to 5.5 mile long natural path that leads through a variety of habitats.
 It is moderate to difficult; the first mile is a gentle uphill climb, but gains altitude thereafter.
 The Cougar Crest Trail ends at the juncture of the world famous 2,650-mile Pacific Crest Trail.

-Join us for a 30-minute nature walk on Saturdays at 1:00 pm and a second walk at 2:00 pm to learn about the local plants and wildlife and some very interesting historical facts.
+Join us for a 30-minute nature walks to learn about the local plants and wildlife and some very interesting historical facts.
 This is a great activity for families and individuals wanting to gain a greater appreciation for the San Bernardino National Forest.
 Nature walks are not strenuous, designed for all levels of physical conditioning, and are free!